noir-lang/noir/docs/docs/aztec/concepts/storage/index.md

 To ensure that nullifiers don't collide across contracts we also force this contract siloing at the kernel level.
 :::

-For an example of this see [developer documentation storage slots](../../../guides/smart_contracts/writing_contracts/storage/storage_slots).
+For an example of this see [developer documentation on storage](../../../reference/developer_references/smart_contract_reference/storage/index.md).